Patient Support Services

-We understand there is much more to cancer care than your physical health.
-You and your loved ones will have access to various support services during your treatment to include social services, nutrition, educational and community resources, as well as support groups and classes.
+As a patient of our cancer center, you and your loved ones will have access to various support services during all phases of your treatment and care.
+These services can include medical social work, patient navigation, financial advocacy, nutrition, educational and community resources, as well as information about local and regional support groups and classes.

-The Oncology Social Worker is here to assist with emotional and social health concerns that may be faced during cancer treatment.
-Concerns may include coping with a diagnosis, communication with family and friends, and considering treatment decisions as they relate to work and family.
-Social Services can also assist you in understanding social security benefits, disability benefits and locate financial assistance programs.
-Referrals to community agencies, information on advanced directives, transportation resources and referrals to home health care and hospice are also available.
-Please ask your nurse or physician for a referral or call 360-814-8255 for more information.
+An Oncology Social Worker, is available to assist with the emotional and social health concerns that may occur during the cancer diagnosis and treatment process.
+Concerns may involve coping with the news of a diagnosis, communicating with family and friends, and the affect of treatment decisions as they relate to work, family, and quality of life.
+Referrals to community agencies, transportation resources and/or referrals to home health care and hospice are also available.
+Please ask your nurse or physician for a referral or call 360-814-8255.

 For additional information about social work services and oncology social work visit National Association of Social Workers and Association of Oncology Social Workers.

 Transportation to and from treatment can be a concern for many patients and families.
 Your oncology social worker can assist you in locating the resources that are most appropriate for your current needs.
-Please call 360-814-8255 to discuss the options that may be available to you or your loved one.
+Please call 360-814-8255 to discuss the options that may be available.

 The American Cancer Society also has a Lodging Program designed to provide free or reduced cost hotel accommodations for cancer patients who must travel long distances for treatment.
 To inquire about this program, please call 1-800-227-2345.